Tzippora Sharett

-She was born in Dvinsk, a city that was under the control of the Russian Empire at the time of her birth and is now in the territory of Latvia.
-In 1912 she made Aliya to Palestine with her family.
+She was born in Dvinsk, a city that was under the control of the Russian Empire at the time of her birth and is now Daugavpils, Latvia.
+In 1912, she made Aliya to Palestine with her family.
 While studying at the Hebrew Gymnasium, she met Moshe Sharett, one of the leaders of the Yishuv who later became the second Israeli prime minister and its first foreign minister, and in 1922 they married.

 She supported her husband in all his diplomatic and political activities until his death in 1965.
 She died in 1973.

 Early life

 Born Zippora Meirov in 1896 to Yehuda Meirov and Frida (née Meirovich) in Dvinsk in the Vitebsk region of the Russian Empire (now Daugavpils, Latvia) – a city that at that time almost half of its inhabitants were Jews.
 Her father was one of the "Lovers of Zion", and as a child she did not receive a primary education.
 Her younger brother is Shaul Avigur, one of the fighters of Tel Hai, one of the leaders of the Haganah, the commander of the Mossad LeAliyah Bet for most of its years, the deputy defense minister during the 1947–1949 Palestine war and the head of the Nativ organization.

 She made Aliyah to Palestine in 1912 with almost no knowledge of the Hebrew language.
 Her family settled in Tel Aviv-Yafo, and Tzippora began her studies at the Hebrew Gymnasium.
 During her studies at the gymnasium, she met her future husband, Moshe Sharett.
 At that time he was a student, and was to become a senior diplomatic figure and the second Prime Minister of Israel.
 She knew Dov Hoz and Eliyahu Golomb, Sharett's best friends, and her closeness to the trio made her a partner in the political and diplomatic struggle for the establishment of the State of Israel from the dawn of her youth.
 This partnership is reflected in her life with Sharett, which culminated in her role as the wife of the Prime Minister of Israel.

 Meirov and Sharett first got closer during a trip of the gymnasium for the students, on Passover 1913 in Hebron.
 A few years later, when Sharett was teaching Turkish, Meirov was one of his students and so the bond between the two became stronger.
 After getting to know each other in depth, they began to "date regularly".

 In 1919, Meirov joined the Kinneret group, of which her brother Shaul was a member.
 She was one of the members of the Kvutzat Hashishim ("the Group of 60"), which engaged in agricultural work and contracting work, including the drying of the Jordan Valley' Swamp and the planting of eucalyptus trees.